filip-nikolov-25/Projects/README.md

 Profile Management: Register, log in, and update profile details, such as email and birth date.

+<h2>LargerWorld - Real World Client 🌍</h2>

+**Project Overview**:
+**larger.world** is a platform designed to introduce users to the concept of unlearning and its impact on building a more sustainable and inclusive world.
+The goal of this project is to inspire users to explore the platform's resources and become active members of the community.

+### Key Features
+- **User-Centered Design**: The platform is built with a strong focus on user experience, ensuring ease of navigation and engagement with the content.
+- **Visual Appeal**: Incorporating rounded visual shapes inspired by our logo creates a welcoming and cohesive design.
+- **Interactive Animations**: Special attention was given to animations and visual transitions to enhance user enjoyment and memorability.

+### Technologies Used
+- **React**: Developed using React for a dynamic and responsive user interface.
+- **CSS3**: For styling and implementing the brand's visual identity, including rounded shapes and smooth animations.
+- **React Router**: To manage navigation and ensure seamless transitions between different sections of the platform.

+---

 <h2> Macedonian Human Resources Association (MHRA) Web Application 👥</h2>

 Overview: The MHRA web application provides members with easy access to association activities, upcoming events, and valuable resources, keeping members engaged with the latest HR community news.